OpenNews/srccon-lead/participation.md

 ## Details About Ticket Prices

-This year <a href="https://opennews.org/blog/srccon-2019-launch">we began experimenting with a tiered ticket pricing system</a>.
+This year [we began experimenting with a tiered ticket pricing system](https://opennews.org/blog/srccon-2019-launch).
 Accessibility remains a core value for us, and this is our attempt to balance the actual costs of our events with keeping prices as manageable for attendees as possible.
-We also continue to offer <a href="/scholarships">scholarships to attend</a>.
+We also continue to offer [scholarships to attend](/scholarships).

 Here are the tiers for tickets to SRCCON:LEAD (plus Eventbrite ticketing fees):